 Throughout a multi-year program of research and focused effort, these individuals provided skill, expertise, time, and unlimited energy for the research and development of Acadience Reading.
 Listings of those people who contributed to the research and development of these measures are included in this manual and in the Technical Manual.
 There are, in addition, numerous unnamed children, teachers, and school personnel to whom we owe our special thanks.
-These people volunteered their time to participate in the research and provided invaluable feedback and suggestions on the measures.
-We are deeply indebted to each and every individual for his or her contribution.
+These people volunteered their time to participate in the research and every individual for his or her contribution.